advancedresearch/poi/README.md

 When a symbol is created, the theory "commits" to preserving the "paths" from the symbol, which is known in [Homotopy Type Theory](https://homotopytypetheory.org/) to correspond to "proofs".
-Since the symbols themselves encode this relationship to proofs, it means that proofs can be arbitrary complex without affecting complexity.
+Since the symbols themselves encode this relationship to proofs, it means that proofs can be arbitrarily complex without affecting complexity.

 This is different from a pure axiomatic system.
 In a pure axiomatic system, the symbols do not have meaning except